 This Recommendation does not address whether agencies should increase or reduce their usage of marketable permitting programs or speak to the substantive areas in which such programs may be desirable.
-Rather, the Conference acknowledges that agencies have been directed to consider marketable permits, consistent with any applicable statutory requirements, as one possible mode of regulation and seeks to identify the key considerations in assessing marketable permits as a potential alternative.25 This Recommendation highlights best practices that agencies should consider in designing a marketable permitting program.
+Rather, the Administrative Conference acknowledges that agencies have been directed to consider marketable permits, consistent with statutory authorization and any applicable statutory requirements, as one possible mode of regulation and seeks to identify the key considerations in assessing marketable permits as a potential alternative.26 This Recommendation highlights best practices that agencies should consider in designing a marketable permitting program.